sally-00/sally-00.github.io/_posts/2022-10-05-git_command.md

 $ git branch -a
 ```

-To ignore files in the folder, create a file named ".gitignore" and put all the files' name inside.
+## Switching between commits

 Switching between different commits, temporarily and hard delete:
 [A good explanation here](https://stackoverflow.com/questions/4114095/how-do-i-revert-a-git-repository-to-a-previous-commit)

-Working with others:
+## Selecting what files to be ignored by git

+To ignore files in the folder, create a file named ".gitignore" and put all the files' name inside.

+## Pulling repo

 Pull the repo without it overwriting the changes you have made:
 ```bash
 $ git stash